MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/workflows/dictionary_generating.rst

 .. warning::

-   Please note that this functionality is not available on Windows natively, however, you can install it using :xref:`wsl`, see :ref:`installation_ref` for more details.
+   Please note that this functionality is not available on Windows natively, however, you can install it using :xref:`wsl`, see :ref:`installation` for more details.

 Command reference
 -----------------